kenny791/T2A2-API-Webserver/README.md

 Methods: GET
 Argument: restaurant_id (int) e.g '10'
 Authentication: registered users
-Description: returns a restaurant of a given id, with more details such as reviews
+Description: registered users can request a restaurant of a given id, with more details such as reviews
 Request Body: N/A
 Return Body:
 ```